-Everything points to a historic Federal draw in early 2022 followed by PNP adjustments.
+Everything points to a historic Federal draw in mid 2022 followed by PNP adjustments.

 Early this year while the world was fighting the pandemic, Canada came out with a historic CEC draw.
 For those who are unaware CEC refers to the Canadian Experience Class, those applicants who are working in Canada (after completing their studies in Canada).
 A typical draw invites 5,000 applicants but this draw was different.

 The cut off score was 75.
 Yes not a typo.
 75 !!